-Thanks to the geniuses at Google, I have
+Thanks to the geniuses at Google, I

-uploaded a hundred of my images and
+have uploaded a hundred of my images

-types of Google Maps including satellite
+integrated with all types of Google Maps

-photos, topo, and street maps.
-Great
+including satellite photos, topo, and

-resource in planning your visits and better
+your visits and better understanding

-understanding where photos are taken.
+where photos are taken.
+Totally

-Totally interactive, totally cool, totally free.
+interactive, totally cool, totally free.

 Key Local Contacts: